thanos-io/thanos/docs/components/query.md

                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
+      --api-basic-user=""        Username for basic authentication.
+If not set, the feature is disabled.
+      --api-basic-pass=""        Password for basic authentication.
+If not set, the feature is disabled.
       --grpc-client-tls-secure   Use TLS when talking to the gRPC server --grpc-client-tls-cert=""  TLS Certificates to use to identify this client to the server